lelandsion/voice-detection/README.md

 ## Objectives, Timeline, Roles

-# Project Objectives and Planned Items (PIs)

-## Objective 1: Train and test model for binary classification of singers based on audio
+# Objective 1: Train and test model for binary classification of singers based on audio
 **Owner:** Leland

 **PI1 (Basic):** Load and process the datasets including audio.